paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 #### Short Title
 For short title of title II of Pub.
 L. 99–662, enacting this subchapter, as the Harbor Development and Navigation Improvement Act of 1986, see section 215 of Pub.
 L. 99–662, set out as a note under [section 2201 of this title](./chapter-036-water-resources-development.md#section-2201).

+#### Guidance
+Pub.
+L. 118–272, div.
+A, title I, § 1109(b), Jan.
+4, 2025, 138 Stat.
+3009, provided that: “Not later than 18 months after the date of enactment of this Act [Jan.
+4, 2025], the Secretary [of the Army] shall update any guidance as necessary to reflect the amendments made by this section [amending this section].”

+#### Implementation
+Pub.
+L. 118–272, div.
+A, title I, § 1109(c), Jan.
+4, 2025, 138 Stat.
+3009, provided that: “Any non-Federal interest that has entered in a written agreement with the Secretary [of the Army] related to carrying out a feasibility study pursuant to section 203 of the Water Resources Development Act of 1986 ([33 U.S.C.
+2231](./chapter-036-water-resources-development.md#section-2231)) before the date of enactment of this Act [Jan.
+4, 2025] may submit to the Secretary a request to amend such agreement to reflect the amendments made by this section [amending this section].”

 #### Deadline
 Pub.
 L. 116–260, div.
 AA, title I, § 161(b), Dec.
 27, 2020, 134 Stat.
 2667, provided that: “Not later than 90 days after the date of enactment of this Act [Dec.
 27, 2020], the Secretary [of the Army] shall issue revised guidelines under section 203 of the Water Resources Development Act of 1986 ([33 U.S.C.
 2231](./chapter-036-water-resources-development.md#section-2231)) to implement the amendments made by this section [amending this section].”